kathrinesathi/kathrinesathi/README.md

   Frontend languages: [HTML, CSS, Bootstrap, Sass],
   Framework: [Django],
   Software: [Adobe XD, Figma],
-  challenge: "I am doing the #100DaysOfCode challenge" current learning: [React, Node.js],
+  challenge: "I am doing the #100DaysOfCode challenge", current learning: [React, Node.js],
-  Passionate about: "Reading and writing Blogs" life rule:"Be the one to design your life"
+  Passionate about: "Reading and writing Blogs", life rule:"Be the one to design your life"
-              "As you design your website"
+              "As you design your website",
 }
 ```